keygx/PAssert/README.md

 ## Installation

-To integrate "XCTest+PAssert.swift" into your Xcode project Test Target
+To integrate "PAssert.swift" into your Xcode project Test Target

 ## Usage